 Outlook

 Future medical devices will contain software as a central component to enable new functionality and updates throughout the product life cycle.
 Regulators are focusing on software and cybersecurity to ensure that customers are not vulnerable to malicious data hacks or unpredictable device crashes.
-Therefore, it is essential that medical device manufacturers transition to new tools designed with memory safety in mind from the start.
+Therefore, it is essential that organisations looking to design and develop medical devices transition to new tools designed with memory safety in mind from the start.
 The Rust programming language is a prime candidate to be a key building block for memory safe software.
 By finding ways to integrate Rust into their software today, companies can ensure they stay ahead of regulations, offer the best experience for customers, and outshine their competitors.

 References